 The market determines what models are needed.
 These needs tend to cluster into market segments and allow us to look at types of models.
 It is important to understand the type of model you want to be.
 By understanding the type of modelling you are interested in you can learn what the requirements are and if you can meet them.
 This also helps in avoiding getting ripped off.
-I have seen the greatest number of rip-offs and bad business decision happen when a wannabe model is thinking of one type of modelling (usually high fashion) and a scout, agent, photographer, etc. is recruiting for another (life style and glamour).
+I have seen the greatest number of rip-offs and bad business decision happen when a wannabe model is thinking of one type of modelling (usually high fashion) and a scout, agent, photographer, etc. is recruiting for another (lifestyle and glamour).
 So it is very important you understand what type of modelling you are interested in.

 The Garment and Beauty product industries are large users of models.
 People want to see what clothes or beauty products look like on somebody.
 Your high-fashion, designer-label garments, are designed for what fashion designers view as the “ideal woman.”
-This is someone tall and slender, somewhat leggy, with a swan like neck and very young.
+This is someone tall and slender, somewhat leggy, with a swan-like neck and very young.
 In major markets like New York, this is someone who is 5’9″ to 6′ tall and from a size 8 to a size 0 depending on what is in.
 For men it is at least 6 foot tall and a 40 regular – of course, you have to have that “look” to go with the clothes.
-In secondary markets we would like to have this but often work with fashion models that don’t meet these measurements.
+In secondary markets, we would like to have this but often work with fashion models that don’t meet these measurements.
 It is more important you just have a look of being tall and slender and that the sample clothes will fit you.
 The “look” can run from classic beauty to some extreme looks for fashion.

-If you are going to work in front of the camera you need to be photogenic, and this you won’t know until you do a test shoot.
-Usually the face is oval shape, with symmetry to the facial features.
+If you are going to work in front of the camera you need to be photogenic, and you won’t know until you do a test shoot.
+Usually, the face is an oval shape, with symmetry to the facial features.
 Eyes are almond shape.
 The cheekbones should be strong and nose straight and proportioned.
 Lips should be full.
 All of this just puts you in the general category; from there it is a matter of what the market demands are.

 On the money – Top New York High Fashion models (there are just a handful of these folks) make more money than any other models (As high as eight million a year).
-By contrast a model doing a fashion show at a local mall may get paid nothing.
+By contrast, a model doing a fashion show at a local mall may get paid nothing.
 This shows the wide range of income one might expect in fashion modelling.
 Most folks who try to make it as fashion models will earn almost nothing so don’t quit your day job.